 As the negotiations continue, Brexit continues to affect business confidence both in the EU and UK, with both positive and negative swings.

-Uncertainty around no-deal outcomes following the end of the transition period continues to affect euro and US dollar exchange rates against pound sterling, with both showing huge volatility reflecting the market’s consideration of the latest Brexit announcement from either the UK or EU leaders.
+Uncertainty around no-deal outcomes following the end of the transition period continues to affect euro and US dollar exchange rates against pound sterling, with both showing volatility reflecting the market’s consideration of the latest announcement from either the UK or EU leaders.

 13. Are Sage products ready for Brexit?

 Sage has project teams who are focusing on preparing for implementations influenced by Brexit, whatever the outcome.

-These include a programme of work designed to ensure all areas of our business and products will be ready for Brexit, irrespective of whether a withdrawal agreement is reached between the UK and EU.
+These include a programme of work designed to ensure all areas of our business and products will be ready for Brexit, irrespective of whether a free trade agreement is reached between the UK and EU.

 Sage has always placed a high level of importance on legal compliance and customers can trust that Sage will address Brexit with the same attention and focus as is customary.